 While the CWC Sector Plan was never implemented, the proposed density and intensity of the Indian Trails Grove property would be consistent with the original intent of the CWC Sector Plan.
-This project is to be developed as a Rural Residential Planned Development with a density of 1 unit per 1.25 acres (or 0.80 units per 1 acre).
+This project is to be developed as a Planned Unit Development in the WCR FLUA designation with a density of 1 unit per 1.25 acres (or 00.80 units per 1 acre).
 Furthermore, the proposed project is compatible with the character of existing and planned development in the vicinity, will conserve open space, promote environmental sustainability and manage water resources, all of which were guiding principles of the CWC Sector Plan.